 - Mild soap and water

-Before you begin painting, you’ll need to do some prep work.
+Before painting can begin, there is a little prep work that needs to get done.
 When you’re chalk painting, the prep work is easy.
-All you have to do is wash your furniture down with mild soap and water.
-Allow the piece to air-dry
+First, wash your furniture down with mild soap and water and then allow the piece to air-dry.

 What You’ll Need: